What Happens if My PSA Rises After Surgery?

 - Using ultrasound, X-ray, or MRI

 Depending on the continued cause of an elevated PSA level, you and your physician will decide on further treatment, which may include radiation or specialized medications.
 It is best to take care of any cancerous cells at the earliest opportunity; however, your physician will work with you to eradicate the cancerous cells in the least intrusive manner possible.
-If you have questions about prostate cancer or PSA levels, Georgia Urology can help.
+If you have questions about what happens when PSA rises after surgery, Georgia Urology can help.
 Contact us to schedule an appointment.